R-D-R248/PyDLE/README.md

 - Initial Launch

 ### v1.1
-- Now F5 and Ctrl + R for running instead of only Ctrl + R.
+- New F5 and Ctrl + R for running instead of only Ctrl + R.
-- Now Run Button, F5 and Ctrl + R added to Coding.
+- New Run Button, F5 and Ctrl + R added to Coding.
-- Now click Tab for indentation
+- New click Tab for indentation
 ## Installation

 To run PyDLE, you need to have Python installed on your system.